gdidetroit/git-GDI/slides/configure-git.md

-##  configure git
+##  configure Git

-First let's set some config options for git
+First, let's set some config options for Git.
-These will tell git what details to use on the commits we make.
+These will tell Git what details to use on the commits we make.

 <br/>